-Matthew Barney will preview his work River of Fundament on 13 and 14 July.
+Matthew previewed his work River of Fundament at MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 In 1994 Barney embarked on the CREMASTER cycle, possibly Barney’s most complex work, which consists of five feature length films that he wrote, directed and performed in.
 The cycle explores the creation of form gender and sexuality constructing a personal mythology.
 Alongside each film, Barney created sculptures, photographs and drawings relating to the themes and imagery within the cycle.
 An exhibition of the whole cycle went on public display at the Guggenheim in New York in 2002.

 Barney’s Drawing Restraint series explores resistance and creativity, in particular, how the body respond to increasing resistance.
-Drawing Restraint 9, perhaps the centrepieces of the whole series is a 143-minute film shot on digital video and transferred to 35mm film, featuring Barney and his wife Bjork.
-The film fuses Japanese history and culture with Barneys own interests in metamorphosis and indeterminate states.
+Drawing Restraint 9, perhaps the centrepiece of the whole series is a 143-minute film shot on digital video and transferred to 35mm film, featuring Barney himself.
+The film fuses Japanese history and culture with Barney's own interests in metamorphosis and indeterminate states.